-There are many benefits to swaddling during the first months of life; it provides security and comfort, aides in settling and establishing sleep patterns.
+There are many benefits to swaddling during the first months of life; it provides them with a sense of security, comfort, and helps promote better sleep.

 It has been known that swaddled babies sleep better, experience less anxiety and that swaddling prevents unnecessary wake-ups due to the startle reflex.